 |2013||EUR 1,85 billion (-27 per cent)||EUR 274 million (-21 per cent)|

 Besides the promotion of scientific and academic relations, German as a foreign language is another focus of bilateral cultural relations.
-In 2014, more than 7,500 students enrolled at all levels in the language courses offered by the German Language Institute Tehran (DSIT).
-More than 7,400 learners of German sat the Goethe Institute’s central examinations.
-In addition, the Institute offers Iranian teachers of German further-education courses and is training a new generation of teachers.
+In 2015, 8,500 students enrolled at all levels in the language courses offered by the German Language Institute Tehran (DSIT) and more than 10,500 learners of German sat the Goethe Institute’s central examinations.
+In addition, the DSIT offers Iranian teachers of German further-education courses and is training a new generation of teachers.